Colonial Heights Assault Lawyer

 Battery is any form of unwelcome touching that is deemed to be harmful or offensive.
 If that same person we talked about above makes contact with the punch, they will be charged with battery.
 However, simply touching a person on the shoulder to get their attention cannot be reasonably construed as being harmful or offensive, so this is not a battery.

 One can easily see how assault and battery are charged together.
-If a person makes threats to hit another person and then does, they have both made threats against another and caused harmful contact.
+If a person makes threats to hit another person and then does, they have both made threats against one another and caused harmful contact.
 This is a classic example of assault and battery.
 However, Virginia law essentially treats the two acts as one crime for the purposes of prosecution.

 Consequences and Penalties

 Simple assault, or assault and battery, is classified as a Class 1 misdemeanor under VA Code 18.2-57.
-This means that a conviction under this statute carries a maximum jail term of up to one year along with a fine of not more than $2,500.00.
+This means that a conviction under this statute carries a maximum jail term of up to one year, along with a fine of not more than $2,500.00.

 A conviction under these circumstances is a Class 6 felony that carries a minimum jail term of one year with a maximum penalty of five years.
 In some circumstances, a judge or jury may decide to reduce the penalty to a maximum of 12 months in jail.
 Other examples of aggravating factors in assaults include:

-• Malicious Wounding of the Victim
+- Malicious Wounding of the Victim

-• Strangulation
+- Strangulation

-• Use of a Firearm During an Assault
+- Use of a Firearm During an Assault

-• Poisoning
+- Poisoning

 More information about classes of crimes and potential penalties can be found in VA Code 18.2-10 and VA Code 18.2-11.
+A qualified assault lawyer in Colonial Heights can help explain these penalties and guide defendants facing serious charges.

-As with any criminal accusation, the burden lies on the prosecutor to not only prove that the defendant did the act, but also possessed the required mental state.
+As with any criminal accusation, the burden lies on the prosecutor to not only prove that the defendant did the act but also possessed the required mental state.
 In other words, the prosecutor must prove that the defendant meant to do the crime.
 Charges of assault and battery are no different.
 The prosecutor must prove malicious intent when inappropriate contact was made.
-Examples where someone merely wanted to get another person’s attention to ask a question, or an accidental slap when a person was unaware of their surroundings will make for a difficult case to prove.
+Examples where someone merely wanted to get another person’s attention to ask a question or an accidental slap when a person was unaware of their surroundings will make for a difficult case to prove.

 A local lawyer works to discredit prosecutors’ cases against individuals.
 The individual examines both police reports and witness statements, working to disprove both the idea that the assault occurred and that the accused intended to harm others.
 With any conviction for assault carrying a potential jail term and heavy fines, the consequences may be harsh.
-Contact a Colonial Heights assault lawyer today to take the first step towards protecting your future.
+Contact a Colonial Heights assault lawyer today to take the first step toward protecting your future.